adrianHards/challenges-js/README.md

 <div hidden id="top"></div>

 JavaScript solutions to challenges with notes.
+I generally recommend [Leetcode](https://leetcode.com/), particulary for interview prep, but [Codewars](https://www.codewars.com/) and others are nice for learning the basics of a language.
 Feel free to add comments/questions! <br> <br>

 I'm currently working on [hash tables](https://leetcode.com/tag/hash-table/).